-Carsen grew up in Toronto and moved to the UK to study acting at the Bristol Old Vic.
-He began his directing career in Geneva with his production of Mefistofele, which also toured the USA.
-Since then he directed for the world’s leading opera houses.
-He has a close relationship with the Paris Opéra, where his productions have included Tannhäuser, Capriccio and Les Contes d’Hoffmann.
-Other notable productions have included Rigoletto (Aix-en-Provence Festival), Don Giovanni (La Scala, Milan), Der Ring des Nibelungen (Cologne, Venice and Barcelona), La traviata (La Fenice, Venice), The Queen of Spades (Zürich), Der Rosenkavalier (Salzburg), a Janácek cycle (Opéra national du Rhin), Ariadne auf Naxos (Bavarian State Opera) and L’incoronazione di Poppea and Rinaldo (Glyndebourne Festival).
+Carsen grew up in Toronto and studied acting at Bristol Old Vic.
+He began his directing career in Geneva with Mefistofele, which also toured the USA, and has since directed internationally.
+He has a close relationship with the Paris Opéra, productions including Tannhäuser, Capriccio and Les Contes d’Hoffmann.
+Other productions include A Midsummer Night’s Dream, Rigoletto (Aix-en-Provence Festival), Orfeo (Opéra de Lausanne), Les Fêtes vénitiennes (Opéra Comique, Brooklyn Academy of Music), La fanciulla del West, Don Giovanni, CO2 (La Scala, Milan), Agrippina, Platée, The Turn of the Screw (Theater an der Wien), Der Ring des Nibelungen (Cologne, Venice, Barcelona), L’Amour des trois oranges (Deutsche Oper Berlin), Die Zauberflöte (Festspiele Baden-Baden), La traviata (La Fenice, Venice), The Queen of Spades (Zürich), Der Rosenkavalier (Salzburg), Don Carlo, Janáček cycle (Opéra national du Rhin), Ariadne auf Naxos (Bavarian State Opera) and L’incoronazione di Poppea, Rinaldo (Glyndebourne Festival).

-Carsen’s theatre credits include Mother Courage (Milan) and Rosencrantz and Guildenstern Are Dead (New York), and in music theatre The Beautiful Game (West End), Sunset Boulevard (UK tour), My Fair Lady (Théâtre du Châtelet) and Candide (Théâtre du Châtelet, English National Opera and La Scala).
-Other work includes designs for various museums including the Musée d’Orsay exhibition L’Impressionnisme et la Mode, which was also seen in Chicago.
+Further credits include Mother Courage (Milan), Rosencrantz and Guildenstern Are Dead (New York), The Beautiful Game (West End), Sunset Boulevard (UK tour), Singin’ in the Rain, My Fair Lady (Théâtre du Châtelet) and Candide (Théâtre du Châtelet, English National Opera, La Scala).
+Other work includes exhibition design, including L’Impressionnisme et la Mode (Musée d’Orsay and Chicago).

 News and features